Corryong

-Corryong has a South West Slopes climate with hot, dry summers and cool, wet winters with persistent cloud cover.
-The seasonal range of maximum temperatures throughout the year, is especially marked.
-Sleet occurs in winter and snow may also occur.

-Transport

-It is accessible by road along the Murray Valley Highway, and is indeed the eastern endpoint of this highway.
-Further eastern travel puts a driver on the Alpine Way; this takes travelers through to the Snowy Mountains region of Thredbo and Jindabyne.

-Economy

-Industries in the area involve mainly agriculture and forestry, particularly beef and dairy farming, though some farmers are experimenting with more exotic farming enterprises.
-The forestry industries include both harvesting native eucalypts and the extensive pine plantations in the area.
-The town itself exists primarily to service these industries.

 Education

 Corryong is supported by a variety of service clubs, a hospital and schools.
 It has a Catholic primary and Corryong College P-12 school.
 The college has approximately 300(2019) students.
 Corryong is also home to the Australian Institute of Flexible Learning (AIFL) which offers 100% online education to all of Australia.

+Geography

 Its location makes it the Victorian gateway to the New South Wales snowfields, including the Thredbo ski village, and the Snowy Mountains Scheme.
 It is a way station for many travellers, particularly those on motorcycles, travelling across Australia's highest mountains.
 Other tourists come to fish in the river and other nearby waterways, or to partake in horseriding around the mountain areas surrounding the town.